-The focus of this stage is the on demand characteristics and excellence within the highest level of performance at the NHL, World Championships and Olympics.
-This is the final phase of athletic preparation that only a very small minority is complete and all the performance factors should be fully established to optimize performance in national or international competitions.
-The athletes in this stage will be the performers in the highest level professional league and at the highest international level.
-It is important to build a winning strategy with these athletes, and to individualize training and recovery programs to prevent over-training.
+The focus of this stage is the stabilization of performance on demand characteristics and excellence within the highest level of performance at the NHL, World Championships and Olympics.
+This is the final and Olympics.
+Ihis is the final phase of athletic preparation that only a very small minority will achieve.
+Maturation is complete and all the performance factors should be fully established to optimize performance in national or international competitions. athletes in this stage will be the performers in the highest level professional league and at the highest international level.
+It is important to build a win strategy with these athletes, and to individualize training and recovery programs to prevent over-training.

-NCAA, Professional: Appropriate training that supports competition calendar.
+NCAA.
+Professional iate training that supports